arvinsroom/msmw-docs/docs/configuring-your-study/design-considerations.md

 Below are some things to consider for your study design, based on what we have learned from developing the tool and deploying studies using it.

+## Technical Considerations

+There are a few technical limitations of and design choices made for the tool that may affect the participant experience and can help diagnose if participants are having errors.

+First, participants can only keep the browser tab for the study open for 24 hours after they first open it before it kicks them out.
+After this time, they will have to begin the study from the start because their access token will have expired.

+Second, if participants refresh the page, they will have to begin the study from the start (from entering their participant ID) because the tool will boot them out.
+Upon clicking refresh, participants receive a browser prompt which warns them of this.

 ## Study Structure

 ### Avoiding unnecessary collection of identifying data